momentum-mod/docs/_posts/entities/2020-07-15-trigger_momentum_teleport_progress.md

  - **0**: False
  - **1**: True

-The defaule value is 1.
+The default value is 1.

 >**Reset the player angles on teleport** (resetang&lt;**choices**&gt;)
  - **0**: False